Skip to content

 Genesis Forge is a modular RL robotics framework built on the Genesis physics simulator and inspired by the manager-style environment structure used by frameworks such as Isaac Lab.

-Genesis Forge is not installed as part of LAV2's default Python dependencies, so you must install Genesis and Genesis Forge separately before using the task package under lav2.tasks.genesis_forge.
+Genesis Forge is not installed as part of LAV2's default Python dependencies, so Genesis and Genesis Forge must be installed separately before using the task package under lav2.tasks.genesis_forge.

 How LAV2 Connects To Genesis Forge

-Unlike Isaac Lab, this backend does not require an extra task-registry setup step.
-Once Genesis Forge and its dependencies are installed, you can directly use the repository entrypoints:
+Once Genesis Forge and its dependencies are installed, use the shared runner entrypoints:

 LAV2 Base Task

-The base Genesis Forge task follows the same manager-based design idea as the other RL backends in this repository.
+The aerial base and aerial velocity Genesis Forge tasks follow the same manager-based design idea as the other RL backends in this repository.
 The environment module wires the backend-specific managed environment, while the mdp package carries the actions, commands, rewards, and related task terms.

-The important point is consistency of task layout rather than the exact backend API spelling: LAV2_base remains the main reference task for understanding how LAV2 is expressed in Genesis Forge.
+The important point is consistency of task layout rather than the exact backend API spelling: task-level code is shared under aerial/<task>/, while LAV2-specific asset binding and runner parameters live under config/lav2/.

 What To Edit